Setup & Installation

 Incorporate Flutter into your System Path

-To seamlessly run Flutter commands, integrate the
+To seamlessly run Flutter commands, integrate the flutter/bin

 directory into your system path.
-Open your terminal and inputexport PATH="$PATH:
+Open your terminal and input export PATH="$PATH:

 pwd/flutter/bin"